RedAldaron/png-pong/CONTRIBUTING.md

 ## git workflow

-Please file PR's against the `master` branch (it's the default, so super easy!).
+Please file PR's against the `v0` branch (it's the default, so super easy!).